mahibahsaleh03/machine-learning-project/README.md

 # Machine Learning Project - Credit Card Default Data

+# Project Video
+The video for this project is available at [https://youtu.be/T9iZuKjVL4o](https://youtu.be/T9iZuKjVL4o)

 # Introduction and Background

 1. Evaluation of Credit Risk - [LINK](https://cs229.stanford.edu/proj2012/SittWu-EvaluationOfCreditRisk.pdf)